 Pro: Unique opportunities for training.
-In his first year of active duty service, Capt Matthew Puderbaugh, DO, USAF, learned to investigate worksite injuries and handle aircraft mishap investigation and prevention.
+In his first year of active duty service, Dr. Puderbaugh learned to investigate worksite injuries and handle aircraft mishap investigation and prevention.
 He also trained medics on triage, field management and advanced disaster life support.
-These diverse experiences aren’t so readily available in the civilian world, he says.
+These learning opportunities aren’t so readily available in the civilian world, he says.

 Con: Location.
 You’ll have to live wherever the Army places you, potentially for years.
 Dr. Puderbaugh says he’s seen colleagues struggle when they are placed in locations they find undesirable.
 “The military mission comes first, and you come second,” he says.

 Con: A multi-year commitment.
 Generally, students owe one year of active duty service for each year of support they receive.
 If your entire medical education is paid for, you’ll probably be on the hook for four years of service after finishing your residency.

 Con: Possible deployment.
 Although physicians won’t be deployed abroad during medical school or residency, deployment is a very real possibility during active duty.
 “The advice I received was, ‘Expect to be deployed,’ ” says Dr. Puderbaugh.

 In his case, Dr. Puderbaugh volunteered for a three-year assignment in Germany, which extended his active duty service commitment by one year.

 Whether you’re thinking of joining the Armed Forces to pay for medical school or lighten your debt load, you’ll find these answers to common questions useful.